List of United Kingdom food and drink products with protected status: Application under UK law (applicable in England, Scotland and Wales since 2021)

 After the United Kingdom's withdrawal from the European Union and the transition period (which ended on 31 December 2020), the UK initiated a separate scheme governed by the same rules, which applies in England, Scotland and Wales.

 The designations in effect on 31 December 2020 under the EU scheme (from any country), are since 2021 governed by UK law, which is an amended version of Regulation 1151/2021.
 Designations applied for under UK law since 1 January 2021, are not recognized in the EU, although an application for registration under EU law can still be made.

 Application under EU law in the UK (applicable in Northern Ireland since 2021)

 As a result of the Protocol on Ireland/Northern Ireland of the Withdrawal agreement, Northern Ireland remains covered by the EU scheme, and not the UK scheme.
 This means that for existing indications on 31 December 2020 the same indications are applicable as in other parts of the UK.
 However, new designations under EU law are automatically protected in Northern Ireland, while that is not the case for new designations under UK law.
 Furthermore, in Northern Ireland manufacturers are required to print the EU logos for the indications, rather than the UK logos.

 Products with protected status

 The categorisation below is based on the format used in the Database of Origin and Registration and E-Bacchus databases.
+The year is the year of first registration in either the UK or EU.

+In 5 cases the EU registered a name of 2 products under the same entry, whereas they were registered under separate entries in the UK.
+In that case the UK-naming convention is followed.